Current Status: Complete

 Conditioned air for the occupants is provided by multiple air column units located in the tenant space that deliver 62 degree air into a raised access floor plenum.
 This underfloor air system provides users with the ability to control their own space temperature as well as improving the ventilation effectiveness.
+Top savings for your favorite grocery items in Iga Catalogue.
 When building churn occurs, workstation moves can be performed easier with lower cost and less product waste.

 The cooling system produces and stores ice during off-peak hours, and then uses ice phase transition to help cool the building during peak load.
 Ice batteries have been used since absorption chillers first made ice commercially 150 years ago, before the electric light bulb was invented.